grey-fish/grey-fish.github.io/Natas/Level15.md

 # Level 15
-Pushing things further, here we do Blind SQL injection.
-Also, we'll make a python script to do the same.
+Pushing things further, this level deals with Blind SQL injection.
+We'll make a python script as well.

 ##  Quest
 We are presented with a simple page that checks if a user exists or not.